pubkey/rxdb/docs-src/replication-graphql.md

         queryBuilder: pullQueryBuilder, // the queryBuilder from above
         modifier: doc => doc, // (optional) modifies all pulled documents before they are handeled by RxDB.
 Returning null will skip the document.
         dataPath: undefined // (optional) specifies the object path to access the document(s).
 Otherwise, the first result of the response data is used.
+        /**
+         * Amount of documents that the remote will send in one request.
+         * If the response contains less then [batchSize] documents,
+         * RxDB will assume there are no more changes on the backend
+         * that are not replicated.
+         * This value is the same as the limit in the feedForRxDBReplication() schema.
+         */
+        batchSize: 5
     },
     deletedFlag: 'deleted', // the flag which indicates if a pulled document is deleted
     live: true // if this is true, rxdb will watch for ongoing changes and sync them, when false, a one-time-replication will be done